SparksWebDevelopment/website/README.md

 ## ©️ License

-Source code is released under the **MIT License** – free to use with attribution.
+Source code is provided for demonstration purposes only - **All rights reserved**.